jaipandya/producthunt-mcp-server/README.md

 - Replace `your_token_here` with your actual Product Hunt API token.
 - The token **must** be set as an environment variable in your Claude Desktop or Cursor config for the server to authenticate.
 - Always restart your client (Claude Desktop/Cursor) after editing the config file.

+> **Tip:** On macOS, Claude Desktop may not always find the `product-hunt-mcp` command if it's not in the default PATH.
+If you encounter issues, you can provide the full path to the executable.
+After installing, run:
+>
+> ```bash
+> which product-hunt-mcp
+> ```
+>
+> Use the output path in your Claude Desktop config, replacing `"command": "product-hunt-mcp"` with the full path (e.g., `"command": "/Users/youruser/.local/bin/product-hunt-mcp"`).

 ### Finding your configuration file